How long do points stay on your licence?

 Frequently asked questions

-To check your penalty points, you’ll need:
+To do this you’ll need:

-- Your driving licence number
+• Your driving licence number

-- Your national insurance number
+• Your national insurance number

-- The postcode on your driving licence.
+• The postcode on your driving licence.

 Do I need to tell my insurance provider if I get points?

-You can often wait until your renewal date to tell your insurance provider about any penalty points you’ve received.
-But it’s always best to check your policy wording just in case you need to tell them straight away.
+You may be able to wait until your renewal date to tell your insurance provider about any penalty points you’ve received.
+Check your car insurance policy wording to see if you need to tell them straight away.

-Points on your licence are likely to make your car insurance premiums higher, but it’s always best to be honest about them because providing inaccurate details may invalidate your policy.
+Points on your licence are likely to make your car insurance premiums higher.
+But it’s always best to be honest about them because providing inaccurate details may invalidate your policy.

 How many points can I get on my licence?